 Modern contraceptive methods can also be purchased at pharmacies in a number of countries without going through a provider.
-In particular, adolescents may avoid health facilities in seeking
+In particular, adolescents may avoid health facilities in seeking contraception.
+This white paper does not address contraception that is sought out anonymously outside of health facilities.

-Systems may not capture family planning method data or pregnancy intention or, when captured, the data may not be captured in a standardized way.
+- 835 Systems may not capture family planning method data or pregnancy intention or, when captured, the data may not be captured in a standardized way.
 While this white paper does not address this standardization, past IHE QRPH work identified family planning interoperability standards including for standardizing data elements.
 These included data elements for the contraceptive method at intake and, if no method is being used, the reason why.
-If these data elements were being captured, it would be possible to calculate these indicators without longitudinal data.
+If these data elements were - 840 being captured, it would be possible to calculate these indicators without longitudinal data.
 However, this relies on more data needing to be captured at each visit.